The Names They Gave Us by Emery Lord

 Emery Lord has done it again.
-I am so grateful Emery Lord wrote this book.
 I just want to take a moment and thank her for writing such an incredible story.
 This book was very dear to my heart in many aspects.
 As you have probably heard, this story is more than a book about cancer and religion.
 The Names They Gave Us tells the story of Lucy Hansson learning to grow up while still dealing with her pain and worry.

 I loved how each and every character in the story had a meaningful background.
-This book not only showed the harsh reality that is this world, but it also showed that for every broken heart there is somebody to help make it better.
+This book not only showed the harsh reality of this world, but it also showed that for every broken heart there is somebody to help make it better.